YubinXie/yubinxie/README.md

 <br>

-- ☁️ I am a soon-to-graduate PhD student in Cornell
+- ☁️ I am a machine learning scientist in a cool startup
 - 🔭 I work on machine learning, biology & medicine
 <br>

-- ⚡ I am currently writing my thesis and prepare my PhD defense<br>
+- ⚡ I just warpped up my PhD <br>
-- ⚡ I am organzing ICML 2023 computational biology [workshop](https://icml-compbio.github.io/)<br>
+- ⚡ I am organzing NeurIPS 2023 ICBINB [workshop](https://sites.google.com/view/icbinb-2023/)<br>
 - 🤖 Beyond my research, I'm deeply interested in the future of language models (LLM) and AI in our society and the medical field.
 I believe that these technologies have the potential to revolutionize healthcare and improve patient outcomes.

 <!--